viansebastian/Animals-10-Deployment/README.md

 ﻿# Animals-10-Deployment

 This project aims to build an multiclass image classification model, deployed in TF-Lite format.

+The data is acquired from [kaggle](https://www.kaggle.com/), do refer to it [here](https://www.kaggle.com/datasets/alessiocorrado99/animals10)
 ![Cute Cat](Animals-10%20dataset%20preview.png?raw=true "Animals-10")

 This project implements Transfer Learning using the InceptionV3model, added with custom Conv2D MaxPool layers.